 e.
-Other Reviews by Credit Committee
+Other reviews by Credit Committee

 Apart from sanctioning proposals, the Credit Committee carries out reviews of the credit quality of the portfolio at regular intervals.
-The Committee also reviews specific cases that need special attention, details of credit sanctions, compliance with regulatory guidelines on credit risk management system, irregularity reports and movement in non-performing loans.
+The Committee also reviews specific cases that need special attention, details of credit sanctions, irregularity reports and movement in non-performing loans.
 Further, the Committee reviews developments in industrial sectors and specific strategies of the Bank with respect to the exposure to those industries.